By Ted Rubin

 Rediscovering the customer

-The new pattern of engagement bears striking resemblance to the grocery of 1900, but in some ways, it is better.
+The new pattern of customer relationship management bears striking resemblance to the grocery of 1900, but in some ways, it is better.
 The reach of a retailer is global, 24×7, and has a perfect memory for preferences and past transactions, and the ability to create relevant emotionally connected content at scale.
 The new retailer can manage a virtually unlimited number of conversations in exactly the same moment and offer something completely customized, individualized and relevant, in a voice appreciated and valued by their consumers.

 You Might Like: